 Here’s a list of what do you pack for camping!
 I also made a free printable camping checklist to download in order to make sure you don’t forget anything.
-Camping with kids can be fun when you have what you need.
-Take it from a family of 5 who travels often, this has saved our sanity!
+Traveling with kids can be fun when you have what you need.
+Find FREE places to camp and start planning today!

 I am Big on checklists (maybe it’s the teacher in me)!!
 Making sure I have everything when I’m off to an amusement park, a road trip, or camping trip is a must.
 Here’s a checklist of things to pack for camping you can use in preparation for your next adventure!
 Find many more road trip blog tips here too. (originally published 4/16, affiliate links present)

 If you’re camping with kids this is especially important.
 There are a few extra things you can pack to make your trip oh so much easier and more pleasant.
 You can print the image above with a link below….